MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 Software update-based client installation publishes the client to a software update point as a software update.
 Use this method for a first-time installation or upgrade.

 If the Configuration Manager client is installed on a computer, the computer receives client policy from the site.
-This policy includes the software-update-point server name and port from which to get software updates.
+This policy includes the software update-point server name and port from which to get software updates.

 > [!IMPORTANT]
 >  For software update-based installation, use the same Windows Server Update Services (WSUS) server for client installation and software updates.
 This server must be the active software update point in a primary site.
 For more information, see [Install a software update point](/sccm/sum/get-started/install-a-software-update-point).